Grilled Halloumi Cheese with Mushrooms

-These Grilled Halloumi Cheese Skewers with Mushrooms and Sweet Onions are a unique idea for a summer side dish, and if you go easy on the onions these are really low in carbs.
-Use Grilling Recipes to find more low-carb recipes like this.
+Grilled Halloumi Cheese with Mushrooms is a unique idea for a summer side dish, and these skewers are really tasty for a low-carb treat!

-Can you believe Memorial Day weekend is almost here?
 I hope you’re starting to think about grilling!
-Last weekend I shared a new collection of Amazing Recipes for Low-Carb and Keto Beef Steak on the Grill, and today I’m reminding you about these equally amazing Grilled Halloumi Cheese Skewers with Mushrooms and Sweet Onions.
-If you’re going to be breaking out the grill over the holiday weekend, this would be an ultra tasty and fun idea to try.
+Last weekend I shared a new collection of Amazing Low-Carb and Keto Beef Steak on the Grill, and today I’m reminding you about this amazing recipe for Grilled Halloumi Cheese with Mushrooms.
+If you’re going to be breaking out the grill over the weekend, this would be an ultra tasty and fun idea to try.

 The only thing that’s at all difficult about cooking the skewers on the grill is making sure you use oil or non-stick spray right before you put the skewers on so the melting cheese doesn’t stick.
 And if you’ve never had Halloumi before, I’m thinking you’re going to love this recipe; hope you try it!